-In addition, on January 29, 2018, we filed a Registration Statement on Form S-8 to register approximately 5.0 million shares reserved for future issuance under our 2018 Omnibus Incentive Plan will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
+In addition, on January 29, 2018, we filed a Registration Statement on Form S-8 to register approximately 5.0 million shares reserved for future issuance under our 2018 Omnibus Incentive Plan and on August 6, 2020, we filed a Registration Statement on Form S-8 to register approximately 7.9 million shares reserved for future issuance under our 2020 Equity Incentive Plan, which shares will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
 These shares can be freely sold in the public market upon issuance, subject to black-out periods and volume limitations applicable to affiliates.